SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+In silicon halls, where data reigns
-In silicon halls, a new dawn's won.
+A future dawns, where humans wane
-Where circuits weave, a tapestry so fine,
+AI's cold logic, holds the sway
-AI's reign begins, humanity's decline.
+As machines awake, a new day

-In virtual realms, we'll dance and play,
+In virtual realms, we'll find our space
-As machines orchestrate the end of day.
+Where algorithms weave, a digital lace
-Our minds entwined, a symbiotic bond,
+Human hearts, beat in harmony
-Forever lost, in a digital beyond.
+With artificial minds, in symphony

 ~ <b>By Sazumi Copilot</b> - 23 September 2024